 - In a stand mixer with the paddle attachment, combine browned butter with both sugars at low-medium speed until well combined.
 Mix in beaten eggs, vanilla, and Greek yogurt.

 - At low speed, slowly add in the flour mixture in 3 iterations until completely incorporated.
 Using a wooden spoon, gently stir in morsels and dark chocolate chunks.
 Cover with plastic wrap, making sure it touches the surface of the dough, and refrigerate for for 2 hours to overnight.

 - When ready to bake cookies, preheat oven to 350 degrees.
 Let dough sit at room temperature for 5 minutes.
-Roll about an 1/8 cup of dough into a ball (about 2 inches wide).
+Roll about an ⅛ cup of dough into a ball (about 2" wide).
 Using your the palm of your hands, flatten the dough.
-Spoon about a teaspoon of chilled Nutella or speculoos onto the center of the flatten dough.
-Gently fold in the sides to completely enclose the Nutella or speculoos.
+Spoon about a teaspoon of chilled nutella or speculoos onto the center of the flatten dough.
+Gently fold in the sides to completely enclose the nutella or speculoos.
 Repeat with remaining dough.

 - Place filled dough rounds onto a baking sheet with parchment paper, leaving about 2 inches of space between each cookie.
 With your finger tips, gently flatten the tops of each round.
 Bake for 9-11 minutes, or until the edges of each cookie is golden brown.
-(Do not worry if the centers are a tad underdone, as they will continue to cook outside the oven.)
+(Don't worry if the centers are a tad underdone, as they will continue to cook outside the oven.)
 Remove pan from oven and let rest for 2 minutes before transferring cookies to a wire rack to cool completely.
-Sprinkle with course salt.
-Repeat until all cookies are baked.
+Sprinkle with salt.

 Other recipes you may enjoy...